Cayenne: Main sights

 Cayenne centres on its main commercial street, the Avenue Général de Gaulle.
 At the east end of the avenue near the coast is the Place des Palmistes and the Place de Grenoble (also known as the Place Léopold Héder).
-Most of the official buildings are located in this area: the Hôtel de Ville (the town hall) built by Jesuits in the 1890s, the Post Office, the Préfecture, residence of French Guiana's Préfect, and the Musée Départmental Franconie.
+Most of the official buildings are located in this area: the Hôtel de Ville (town hall), the Post Office, the Préfecture, residence of French Guiana's Préfect, and the Musée Départmental Franconie.
 To the west of this area lies Fort Cépérou, built in the 17th century, though now mostly in ruins.
 To the south lie the Place du Coq and Place Victor Schoelcher (named in honour of the anti-slavery activist) and a market.
+The Hôtel de Ville was completed in 1924.

 To the south of this compact region is the Village Chinois (known as Chicago), separated from the rest of Cayenne by the Canal Laussat.
 It has a reputation for being a dangerous area.

 Other buildings in the city include Cayenne Cathedral, municipal library, the municipal museum and a museum of French Guianese Culture (Musée des Cultures Guyanaise) and a scientific research institute (IRD or Institut de recherche pour le développement, formerly Orstom).
 The Jardin botanique de Cayenne is the city's botanical garden.

 Transport

 Cayenne is served by the Cayenne – Félix Eboué Airport, which is located in the neighbouring commune of Matoury.
-There are two flights a day to Paris (Orly Airport), served by Air France and Air Caraïbes.
-The flight time from Cayenne to Paris is 8 hours and 10 minutes, and from Paris to Cayenne it is 8 hours and 30 minutes.
-There are also flights to Fort-de-France, Pointe-à-Pitre, Belém, and Fortaleza.

 French Guiana's main seaport is the port of Dégrad des Cannes, located on the estuary of the Mahury River, in the commune of Remire-Montjoly, a south-eastern suburb of Cayenne.
 Almost all of French Guiana's imports and exports pass through the port of Dégrad des Cannes.
 Built in 1974, it replaced the old harbour of Cayenne which was congested and could not cope with modern traffic.

 Cayenne is connected to Saint-Laurent-du-Maroni via the Route nationale 1, and to Saint-Georges via the Route nationale 2.